-On Apple macOS and Windows, PGI software must be installed locally on each machine.
+On Windows, PGI software must be installed locally on each machine.
 A network installation using a shared file system is not supported.

 2.3.
 Cluster Installation Overview

 The following sections contain the information needed for you to successfully prepare to install the PGI software for operation in a cluster environment.